The MiSTer Station

 Some useful tips and tricks from RMC Cave and his MiSTer Fusion build.

-The FPGA developer FPGAzumSpass (Twitter, Youtube, Patreon) for excellent progress with the PSX MiSTer core in 2021.
+The FPGA developer FPGAzumSpass (Twitter, Youtube, Patreon) for excellent progress with the PSX MiSTer core from 2021.

-Also the social networks Twitter and reddit.
+Also the social networks X (Twitter) and reddit.
 And all kind and helpful people there.
-Like @oscherler & Nat (@MiSTerFPGA_UK)
+Like @oscherler & Nat (@MiSTerFPGA_UK) , u/theypsilon.

 I also used these webshops to buy specific MiSTer hardware from: